thencc/algonautjs/README.md

 ## Submitting Transactions

 Submitting/sending transactions is common practice on a dapp and algonautjs makes it simple! `algonaut.sendTransaction()` signs and submits the incoming single txn or array of txns (atomic txn).

-A powerful feature of the Algorand chain is the ability to group transactions together and run them as one [atomic transactions](https://developer.algorand.org/docs/get-details/atomic_transfers/).
+*Important Algorand knowledge*:

+Before a txn is submitted, it first needs to be signed which algonaut handles gracefully.
+When algonaut has an active account and `.sendTransaction()` is called, it prompts the user to sign the transaction in whichever wallet UI the account was connected with.
+After the user approves/signs, the signed transaction is returned to the dapp and submitted to the network.
+While submitting is nearly instant, awaiting the send method yields the confirmed block/round number in which the txn now exists on-chain (this takes ~3.5 seconds).
+If a dapp needs more granularity re signing, sending and confirming a txn it can leverage callback hooks as a second arguement (see the atomic txn example below).

 <details open>